Universal factorization spaces and algebras: Introduction

 In this paper we give a description of $\phi^*(\CA_{\Ran{Y}})$ without making use of the equivalence between factorization algebras and chiral algebras, thus giving a more hands-on construction of the factorization algebra.
 This allows us to formulate the definition of a universal factorization algebra; we also have a non-linear analogue, in the language of factorization spaces.
 The key idea is the intuitive observation that the interesting information of a factorization space $\CY_{\Ran{Y}} = \left\{\CY_{X^I} \to X^I\right\}$ is contained entirely in the data of \begin{enumerate} \item $\CY_X \to X$, and \item the information of how to glue copies of $\CY_X$ together as we approach the diagonal $\Delta^I(X)$ in $X^I$---that is, the restriction of the factorization isomorphisms to open neighbourhoods of the diagonal. \end{enumerate}

-We formalize this intuition by introducing the notion of a \emph{weak factorization space}, where we only require the data of the spaces $\CY_{X^I}$ and the structure isomorphisms of a factorization space to be given close to the diagonal, and by proving that the forgetful functor from weak factorization spaces to ordinary factorization spaces is an equivalence of categories.
-It turns out to be much easier to define the pullback of a weak factorization space than that of an ordinary one, but this equivalence allows us to extend the definition.
-This approach also works for factorization algebras.
-With these definitions in hand, we can introduce universal factorization spaces and factorization algebras.
+We formalize this intuition by introducing the notion of a \emph{weak factorization space}, where we only require the data of the spaces $\CY_{X^I}$ and the structure isomorphisms of a factorization space to be given close to the diagonal, and by proving the following: